Coffee Fragrance and Aroma

 This is the most distinct taste of the coffee, its signature.
 It carries its trail from the palate into the nose.
 The higher the quality score, the more well-developed notes of cherry, peach, or even blackcurrant the coffee will present.

 This is defined as the length of the flavor once the coffee has been swallowed.
 The longer the pleasant trail, the better the score.
 If the q-graders sense abrupt changes after the coffee has been knocked back, they will grade the coffee with a lower score.

 Highly praised coffees are usually not intensely acidic, but the cupping score depends on the coffee variant.
 Kenyan coffee is expected to be higher in acidity.
 Sumatran coffee, on the other hand, falls under the lower acidity side of the scale.
 So if a cup of Sumatran coffee results higher in acidity, it might receive a lower cupping score.

 Think of this as mouthfeel.
 Some coffees will have a more noticeable viscosity, while others will be more watery.
 The 5 cups need to show the same consistency in mouthfeel to get a high body quality score

 As with life in general, balance is everything.
-Coffee that creates a joyful equilibrium between acidity, aroma, flavor, and aftertaste will score higher.
+Coffee that creates a joyful equilibrium between acidity, aroma, flavor, and aftertaste will score higher in the coffee cupping process.
 If any of the traits seem overpowering or too feeble, the q-grader will take the score down a notch.

 This value refers to the uniformity of taste, from the first sip to the aftertaste.
 If the Q-graders notice any funny aromas or flavors, even the slightest hint, they will disqualify the cup from getting a clean cup score.